Lincoln Developmental Center

-The Lincoln Developmental Center was a state school for people with developmental disabilities in Lincoln, Illinois.
-It was founded in 1877 as the Illinois Asylum for Feeble-Minded Children, became the Lincoln State School in 1954, and adopted its final name in 1975.
-It was closed in 2002 by Gov. George Ryan after reports of abuse, neglect and preventable deaths.
+The Lincoln Developmental Center, historically also known as the Illinois Asylum for Feeble-Minded Children and the Lincoln State School, was a state school and psychiatric hospital for people with developmental disabilities in Lincoln, Illinois.
+It was founded in 1865 and was notorious for widespread patient abuse.
+It was closed in 2002 by Illinois governor George Ryan after reports of abuse, neglect, and preventable deaths.
+The property is now used for a youth detention center.